axiand/verbiage/doc/Waiter.md

 - `RouteTree`, the data structure used to retrieve and add application routes.
 It takes the form of a recursive tree of `RouteLeaf` instances.
 - `RouteLeaf`, which represents a single route where each function (handler) maps to an HTTP request method.

 There is also the `AppRequest` class, exposed by `AppRequest.js`, which is an abstraction over the request and response objects.
 All request handlers are expected to receive and return back `AppRequest` instances.
+Waiter will send the status code and headers specified in the `status` and `headers` props respectively.

 Example of importing and instantiating a Waiter server: